WING-NUS/SSID/doc/semestral_clearing_guide.md

 1. Ensure you have no connections to db (rails server, sql client..).
 Else, the db won't drop.

-2. Run the below command to recreate database and the seeds:
+2. Run the below command to recreate database and the seeds.

+    2.1.
+For `development env`
-    <pre>rake db:drop db:create db:migrate db:seed: loads from migrations </pre>
+    <pre>rake db:drop db:create db:migrate db:seed</pre>
+    ( loads from migrations )

+    2.2. **Use with caution** for production env

+    - Login to mysql with db root access.
+Enter the password given when required.

+        <pre>mysql -u root -p</pre>

+    - View current databases available

+        <pre>show databases;</pre>

+    - Drop the db you wish

+        <pre>drop database if exists ssid_production;</pre>

+    - Exit mysql

+3. `production env` Run the below command to recreate database and the seeds:
+    <pre>rake db:create db:migrate db:seed RAILS_ENV=production</pre>

-3. Run the below command to see the current state of the database:
+4. Run the below command to see the current state of the database:
     <pre>rake db:schema:dump </pre>

 ## Pulling any new code changes and deploying those changes